wdv4758h/pypy-extradoc/planning/primitive-identity.rst

 allocate W_IntObjects (PyPy's equivilant to PyInt_Object).

-This, however introduces interesting behavior surrounding object identity (*only* with respect to primitive objects, none of what is discussed effects either mutable, or user-defined objects), specifically the follow code no longer works::
+This, however introduces interesting behavior surrounding object identity (*only* with respect to primitive objects, none of what is discussed affects either mutable, or user-defined objects), specifically the follow code no longer works::